 “We are… concerned over the lack of planning behind this latest strike action and want to make it clear that while we support the workers, we want to see a solution through peaceful processes… strike actions should be led by elected workers or union representatives to ensure that demands are informed and that they have the mandate of the workers,” he said.

-By mid-afternoon yesterday, thousands of protesters had moved into the abandoned town centre of De Doorns.
+By mid-afternoon on Monday, thousands of protesters had moved into the abandoned town centre of De Doorns.

 Many businesses had closed shop for the day and windows of shops were cracked and broken where protesters had thrown rocks.